kubernetes/community/contributors/devel/api-conventions.md

   * Details (optional):
     * `causes`
       * The original error.
-  * Http status code: `500 StatusInternalServerError` `code` may contain the suggested HTTP return code for this status.
+  * HTTP status code: `500 StatusInternalServerError` `code` may contain the suggested HTTP return code for this status.

 ## Events